sdale98/MixingParticleTracking/README.md

 Important to ensure good spatial registration (especially in orientation: use spirit level or other tool) for this code to function correctly.
 Note there is no correction for distortion applied: this is likely to be next major development of this code.

-If you have any comments or improvements then please email me at sd1816@ic.ac.uk
+If you have any comments or improvements then please email these to sd1816@ic.ac.uk